rdinch/MathResourceStudio-Help/docs/exercise-sets/Consumer Math/compound-interest.md

 2. Select the check box beside each of the desired rates.

-CHANGE PARAMETERS FOR THE PRINCIPAL
+## Change Parameters for the Principal

-## Change the range of values
+### Change the range of values for the principal

 To achieve values within a set range, set the the high end of the range and the low end of the range.